eleazarhdez/java-hiring-test-eh/README.md

 This project is the skeleton of a service that handles the attempts of the students.

-This service is implemented with Spring Boot and configured with two controllers as endpoints to implement the business logic required in the [specs](Java-back-end-engineer-test-Contents.pdf).
+This service is implemented with Spring Boot and configured with two controllers as endpoints to implement the business logic required in the [specs](Java-back-end-engineer-test.pdf).

+At the end of the test a final question might be answered in this [Markdown file](Final-question.md).

 ## Configuration